 - Insulation is key.
 If you’re renting your landlord is required to insulate your home.
 Check under the house and the roof space, and if the insulation’s missing, have a chat with the landlord or property manager.

 - If you own your home, you might also be eligible for an insulation or heating grant under the Warmer Kiwi Homes programme if you live in a low-income area - check it out here!

 - Always do a safety check of your heaters before you use them.

-Around 7% of your electricity is used for lighting in homes with incandescent or fluorescent lighting, so it’s a good idea to start making the switch to LEDs which use next to no power.
+That’s for incandescent or fluorescent lighting, so it’s a good idea to start making the switch to LEDs which use next to no power.
 Check out Consumer NZ’s guide to buying LEDs - and don’t forget to turn off lights when you’re not in the room!

 Lastly, make sure you check out our top 5 tips for winter-proofing those power bills.
 Here’s to taking back power this winter!